Dyspareunia: understanding and treating pain during intercourse

 primary dyspareunia is characterized by deeper pain during penetration, throughout the pelvic area

-Finally, global dyspareunia occurs with all sexual partners, and situational dyspareunia is felt only in certain situations or positions, or only with certain partners.
+Finally, global dyspareunia occurs with all sexual partners, while situational dyspareunia is felt only in certain situations or positions, or only with certain partners.

 Sometimes, penetration is so impossible that we speak of vaginismus.
 These contractions are uncontrolled, even though there is no abnormality linked to the genitalia.

-Is there a link between dyspareunia and periods pain?
+Is there a link between dyspareunia and painful periods?

 What are the other causes of dyspareunia?